 Purchasing Analyst Salary

 The average Purchasing Analyst in the United States earns approximately $51K annually.
 Cash earnings for Purchasing Analysts — including $7K in bonuses and $6K in profit sharing proceeds near the top of the pay scale — generally stretch from $36K to $73K depending on individual performance.
 Geography is the biggest factor affecting pay for this group, followed by career duration.
 Job satisfaction is reported as high by the vast majority of workers.
 Women make up a slight majority of Purchasing Analysts (50 percent) survey respondents.
 Nearly all report receiving medical coverage from their employers and most collect dental insurance.
-The data for this snapshot was collected from individuals who took PayScale's salary survey.

 Job Description for Purchasing Analyst